jakobhaervig/dansis/_info/graduate-award.md

 ## Previous winners

+**2024:**  Christian Kringel and Victor Hvass Mølbak "Numerical Modelling of Air-Induced Drag Reduction for Marine Vessels with a Multifield Two-Fluid Model"

 **2023:**  Nicolai Arent Quist and Rasmus Haurum Johansen "Validation of a Full Scale CFD Model of a Self-Propelled Ship with Measured Hull Roughness and Welded Seams"

 **2022:**  Rasmus Byrdal Kjær "Experimental and CFD Analysis of Roll Damping of Installation Vessels"